kiegroup/git-backporting/README.md

 Based on these limitations, the next **Future Works** could be the following:
 - Provide a way to backport single commit too (or a set of them), even if no original pull request is present.
 - Integrate this tool with other git management services (like GitLab and Bitbucket) to make it as generic as possible.
+- Integrate it into other CI/CD services like gitlab CI (once GitLab will be integrated as well).
 - Provide some reusable GitHub workflows.

 ## Contributing